 The core of impact investing is the intent to invest in businesses that generate positive social and environmental benefits alongside financial returns.
 This makes impact investing inherently subjective, as each individual investor has their own idea of what is socially good and which sectors can create the most impact on society.

-In Southeast Asia alone, impact investing has been on an upward growth trajectory since 2014.
-While it is still in development compared to the global impact investing market, impact capital deployed in Southeast Asia continues to grow.
-Between 2017 and 2019, a total of US$6.7bn of impact capital was invested in Southeast Asia, already more than half of what was invested in the previous decade.
+While impact investing in Southeast Asia is still in its development phase when compared to the global impact investing market, it has been on an upward growth trajectory since 2014.
+Its growth shows signs of promise: between 2017 and 2019, a total of US$6.7bn of impact capital was invested in the region, already more than half of what was invested in the previous decade.
 More than 58% of this impact capital is deployed in just three countries: Indonesia, the Philippines, and Vietnam.

 Now, let us look at the different areas that can be supported by impact capital.

 Addressing the global challenges of climate change requires substantial capital.
 Climate investing mobilises capital to support technologies, innovations, and other solutions that address and mitigate climate change.
 Climate investing supports the transition to low-carbon operations or a net zero economy, helps prevent future carbon emissions, and contributes to carbon sequestration.

 As with most impact investments, climate investments have clear and measurable goals.
 One goal can be the significant reduction of carbon emissions through clean energy sources or energy-efficient operations.
 Another can be the considerable preservation and restoration of certain natural habitats or ecosystems.

 In climate investing alone, there are many areas where impact capital can flow.
 One is providing access to clean energy.
 Despite the rise in popularity of clean energy sources, however, reliable access to clean energy still eludes communities living in poverty.